Mj-Werner/CPE322/lab3/README.md

 # Lab 3 - Python
-For this lab, we are learning the basics of different python codes and some extensions.
+For this lab, we are learning the basics of different Python scripts and some extensions.
 The extensions being used are [Astral](https://astral.readthedocs.io/en/latest/), [GeoPy](https://geopy.readthedocs.io/en/stable/), [psutil](https://pypi.org/project/psutil/), and [jdcal](https://pypi.org/project/jdcal/).
 All the files used for this lab were found on the class repo [here](https://github.com/kevinwlu/iot/tree/master/lesson3).
 All scripts were run on a Unbuntu Linux environment with python3 installed.
 ---